belsym/CommonBundle/README.md

 CommonBundle
 ============

-A bundle that contains classes that are commonly used within my projects
+A collection of classes commonly used throughout my projects